ICTU/gros-visualization-ui/README.md

 object containing locale-specific attribute objects, with language codes as keys of the encompassing object.
-The attribute objects should have the same keys as each other, where `"messages"` plays a special role; it must be an object containing message keys and raw output or sprintf-compatible format strings.
+The attribute objects should have the same keys as each other, where `"messages"` plays a special role; it must be an object containing message keys and raw output or `sprintf`-compatible format strings.
 Also, `"language"` must provide a human-readable description of the locale in its own language.

 The localization object can select a different language at any time, and can be queried for any attribute or message from the locale object.
-Additionally, it can generate a navigation list for selecting a different language (but it does not handle the selection change event itself), and it can automatically replace elements with a `data-message` attribute in the document or a certain selection with their locale equivalent, using the element children as arguments.
-It can also replace attributes of elements when they are prefixed with `data-message-` and their attribute name is explicitly provided.
+Additionally, it can generate a navigation list for selecting a different language (but it does not handle the selection change event itself and defaults to reloading the page with a different language as query parameter and the same anchor), and it can automatically replace elements with a `data-message` attribute in the document or a certain selection with their locale equivalent, using the element children as arguments.
+It can also replace attributes of elements when they are prefixed with `data-message-` and their attribute name is explicitly provided in the call to `updateMessages`.

 Setup: